mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 26 Jan 2021 - lots more annotations to 01, should be finished tomorrow, will do exercises + solutions then too
 * 24 Jan 2021 - add a bunch of annotations to 01
 * 21 Jan 2021 - start adding annotations for 01
 * 20 Jan 2021 - finish annotations for 00 (still need to add images), add exercises and solutions for 00